This Basil Cocktail is bright, herby, and endlessly refreshing. A simple recipe that shows why drinks with basil belong on every summer menu.

 • sugar – regular white, granulated sugar is what we use to muddle the basil and sweeten the basil smash cocktail.
 We suggest 2 teaspoons of sugar in each cocktail, but if you prefer a less sweet drink, you can start with 1 teaspoon and taste to see how you like it.

-• lime – fresh lime juice will go into this basil cocktail recipe, and you can garnish the drink with rounds or wedges of lime, as well.
+• lime – fresh lime juice will go into this basil cocktail recipe for tartness, and you can garnish the drink with rounds or wedges of lime, as well.

-• tonic water – this will top the drinks with basil off with some nice carbonation, making it that much more refreshing.
+• tonic water – this will top the basil drinks off with some nice carbonation, making it that much more refreshing.
 You can also use club soda or sparkling water, like San Pellegrino.

 Bright green hued basil cocktail garnished with a round of lemon.